 Organizations need to give employees access to social, experiential learning that is focused on whole person development.
 Employees should have access to continuous, bite-sized learning opportunities where they can hone in on skills that they are able to apply directly to challenges both inside and outside of the workplace.

 Verb enables whole person development for the whole team.
 We offer bite-sized learning with a measurable impact that empowers employees to grow in traditional leadership skills like conflict management and negotiation, self-awareness skills like emotional intelligence and unconscious bias, and learning skills like systems thinking and creativity.
-Furthermore, the Verb platform leverages things like peer learning, group learning, and mentorship to tap into the social aspect of learning and development.
+Furthermore, the Verb platform leverages things like team learning to tap into the social aspect of learning and development.